Roofing marketing companies have gotten better than ever.

 Ideally, you’d get a better experience by asking to talk to people who are doing the work. (this is why our salesperson came from doing Google ads before this job.)

 There are very large players in the roofing marketing agency space that don’t let you own your website, and I find that very sad.

-- They have their own proprietary system they build the website on, and when you leave no-one else could work on it.
+- They have their own proprietary system they build the website, and when you leave, no one else can work on it.

-- You pay monthly, but when you leave – they would literally take your website down.
+- You pay monthly, but when you leave – they would take your website down.

 3. Choosing a roofing marketing agency that does 10 other things besides marketing

 We’ve seen companies like these burn a lot of clients.
 It’s hard to be a specialist when you do 100 things, and you often bite off more than you can chew.

 Choose someone who’s specialized in marketing and ideally specializes in a particular type of marketing so you know they’re experts.